Rafal852/PodstawyAndroid/README.md

-List for my uniwersity assigment
+List for my university assigment